grafana-oncallon-callalternatives

 Is Grafana Cloud IRM the same as Grafana OnCall?

 It is the managed successor.
-Merges OnCall and Grafana Incident into one product.
-The on-call UI is familiar, but it requires Grafana Cloud and costs $20/active user/month plus $19 platform fee.
+It merges OnCall and Grafana Incident into one product.
+The on-call UI is familiar, but it is part of Grafana Cloud.
+Pro has a $19/month platform fee that includes 3 active IRM users, then $20/month per additional active IRM user.

 What is the cheapest alternative?

-Runframe and Squadcast both have free tiers for up to 5 users.
+Runframe and Squadcast both have free tiers for small teams.
 Runframe includes on-call and incidents.
-Squadcast adds status pages and SLOs on free.
+Squadcast is also low-cost, but verify the current status page and SLO plan mapping before choosing based on those features.

 Which tool is closest to what OnCall did?